FahriYuwan/FamilyManagementCash/FAMILY_MEMBER_FIX_SUMMARY.md

 3. **Family Data Refresh Issue**: When a new user joined a family, only that user's data was refreshed, but existing family members' data was not updated.

+4. **Duplicate Policy Issue**: There were conflicting RLS policies on the families table that caused errors when creating families.

+5. **Data Fetching Issue**: The getUserProfile function sometimes failed to fetch complete family data with all members.

 ## Fixes Implemented

 ### 1. Enabled RLS on Families Table
 - Removed `DISABLE ROW LEVEL SECURITY` from families table
 - Enabled proper RLS policies for family access
+- Removed duplicate INSERT policy that was causing conflicts

 ### 2. Improved Real-time Subscription Handling
 - Separated the family subscription effect in the settings page
 - Made the subscription dependent on `user?.family_id` so it updates when a user joins/leaves a family
 - Added proper cleanup of subscriptions when components unmount
+- Enhanced the subscribeToFamilyMembers function with better error handling

 ### 3. Enhanced Family Data Fetching
 - Added better logging to `getUserProfile` function to trace data flow
 - Improved error handling in family service methods
 - Ensured family data with all members is properly fetched when a user belongs to a family
+- Added fallback mechanism when primary query fails

 ### 4. Better Real-time Updates
 - Modified the family service to properly handle real-time updates
 - Ensured that when a user joins a family, the subscription will detect changes to users with the same family_id
+- Added delays to ensure database updates are completed before refreshing UI

+### 5. Enhanced Data Refresh Mechanism
+- Improved the refreshUser function with retry mechanism
+- Added refreshUser to dependencies in the settings page effect
+- Enhanced error handling and logging

 ## How It Should Work Now